5 Ways to Combat the Flu This Flu Season

 Use an Antiviral

-You can stop the flu from getting severe and avoid any complication by taking antiviral drugs.
+You can stop the flu from getting severe and avoid any complication during flu season by taking antiviral drugs.
 There is no need for treatment if the situation is under control.
 Doctors mainly recommend taking an antiviral before symptoms worsen, to minimize the duration of the virus.

 Maintenance of immune system in this heavy flu season: